How much alcohol is too much?

 A standard drink of beer is 12 ounces, which is one can or bottle of beer.
 A decade ago, most beers you would find had about 5 percent alcohol, with light beers clocking in at around 4.5 percent alcohol.
 However, the craft beer movement has brought along beers that have a higher alcohol content.

-“Some craft beers are 8- or 9-percent alcohol, which means you might feel the effects of just one beer,” said Vangarelli, a certified alcohol and drug abuse counselor.
+“Some craft beers are 8- or 9-percent alcohol, which means you might feel the effects of just one beer,” notes Ms. Davis.

 A standard drink of liquor like whiskey, rum, gin or tequila is 1.5 ounces.
 Liquor is often around 40 percent alcohol (80 proof).
 You might find about 1.5 ounces in a simple mixed drink; however, more complex cocktails contain several ounces of liquor depending on the recipe.